 Conclusion: Learn Python to open up new doors

 Choosing to learn Python is a smart choice for anyone interested in a career in tech.
 For software engineers looking for new opportunities, having Python under your belt will put you in a good position to get hired, as it’s a commonly used framework at large tech companies.

-If a career in tech is something you’re interested in and you’re considering a bootcamp to help you become a viable software engineering candidate, learn more about our 24-Week Online bootcamp program.
+If a career in tech is something you’re interested in and you’re considering a bootcamp to help you become a viable software engineering candidate, learn more about our 24-Week Online Coding Bootcamp program.